MohamedIsa/MakeVote-Project/README.md

 - JavaScript scripts that do front-end tasks
 - HTML templates for user interface elements JavaScript scripts that do front-end tasks

-This documentation provides a wealth of information for developers wishing to understand, enhance, and expand Elite Website's capabilities and performance.
+This documentation provides a wealth of information for developers wishing to understand, enhance, and expand MakeVote Website's capabilities and performance.

 # Screenshots